How cancer can affect buying insurance

 After campaigns by Macmillan Cancer Support and other organisations, having cancer now automatically counts as a disability from the time of diagnosis under the Equality Act 2010.
 This act makes it illegal to treat people less favourably because of disability, but there is an exception for insurance.

 An insurer can treat a person with a disability less favourably if the disability increases the risk of claiming, but only if:

 the assessment of your risk of claiming is based on relevant information

 the information is from a source that’s reasonable to rely on, such as statistical data or medical reports

 the way the insurer treats the person is reasonable, given the information available.

 If challenged, the insurer will have to provide evidence to show that it has met these conditions.

-Insurers are encouraged by their trade body, the Association of British Insurers (ABI), to offer cover on standard terms if at all possible and, next, to offer standard cover at a higher premium.
-Only if that is not possible should they consider exclusions or, as a last resort, refusal.
+Insurers are encouraged by their trade body, the Association of British Insurers (ABI), to offer cover on standard terms if at all possible.
+If they can’t offer this, they should offer standard cover at a higher premium.
+Only if those options aren’t possible, should they consider exclusions or, as a last resort, refusal.
 The ABI advises insurers that any exclusion should be worded so that unrelated conditions would continue to be covered.